Clifford Gundle

-Clifford Gundle is a South African philanthropist, entrepreneur and plastics tycoon who became known as the founder of Gundle Plastics, one of the largest flexible film plastics manufacturers in the southern hemisphere.
+Clifford Gundle (born 7 February 1936) is a South African-British entrepreneur, investor and philanthropist.
+He is the founder of Gundle Plastics, one of the largest flexible film plastics manufacturers in the southern hemisphere, and co-founder of Aurum Fund Management, a hedge fund manager.

 Career

-During 1959 in South Africa, Gundle founded Gundle Plastics and subsequently Aquatan Lining Systems in 1981.
-In 1984 he sold Gundle manufacturing systems, but retained his share Aquatan.
+South Africa

+In 1959, Gundle founded Gundle Plastics in Johannesburg, South Africa.
+The company's first flexible pond lining was installed in 1966, consisting of a stabilised polyethylene membrane that Gundle invented and branded as GUNDLINE.
+In 1966, he established what would become Aquatan Lining Systems as part of the Gundle Plastics Group.

+In 1984, Gundle sold Gundle Plastics to AECI for R28 million, retaining his stake in Aquatan (formerly Gundle Linings), which continued to operate under its own name.
 The company went public in 1986.
-Growth of the company exploded after government regulations in South Africa required double lining.
-Other companies he founded or acquired in South Africa include SA Umbrella Manufacturers, Barrier Coatings, Concord Cupboards and Kermac Tarpaulin Manufacturers.
-He also established a variety of office and kitchen furniture manufacturing companies within B & S Engineering (subsequently Furntech Group), which became quoted on the Johannesburg Stock Exchange.
+Growth accelerated after South African government regulations required double lining for hazardous waste containment.

+Other companies Gundle founded or acquired in South Africa include SA Umbrella Manufacturers, Barrier Coatings, Concord Cupboards and Kermac Tarpaulin Manufacturers.
+He also established office and kitchen furniture manufacturing companies within B & S Engineering (subsequently Furntech Group), which became quoted on the Johannesburg Stock Exchange.

+United States

-In the United States Gundle founded Gundle Environmental Systems in 1979, which was subsequently quoted on the American Stock Exchange.
-It specialised in the manufacture and installation of impervious plastic membranes for the containment of hazardous wastes.
-Together with partners he acquired Naltex Netting, a non-woven plastic net extrusion company, as well as American White Cross, a private label medical products company subsequently quoted on the NASDAQ.
+In 1979, Gundle founded Gundle Environmental Systems in Houston, Texas, which specialised in manufacturing and installing impervious plastic membranes for the containment of hazardous wastes.
+The company was subsequently listed on the American Stock Exchange.
+In 1995, Gundle Environmental Systems merged with SLT Environmental Inc. to form Gundle/SLT Environmental Inc.

+Together with partners, Gundle acquired Naltex Netting, a non-woven plastic net extrusion company, as well as American White Cross, a private-label medical products company that was quoted on NASDAQ.

+United Kingdom

-In the United Kingdom Gundle also founded or established with partners several companies.
-Inpace, a computer accessory company; Innovative Technologies, a medical product manufacturer quoted on the London Stock Exchange; Zedcor, a manufacturer of waterproof sheeting for the construction industry.
-In 1994 he formed Knightsbridge Information Services, an economic data research company, and Aurum Fund Management, whose Funds are quoted on the Bermuda or Irish Stock Exchanges.
-In 1998 Citywire, an internet financial news service and financial publishing business was established with partners.
+In the United Kingdom, Gundle founded or established several companies with partners, including Inpace, a computer accessory company; Innovative Technologies, a medical product manufacturer listed on the London Stock Exchange; and Zedcor, a manufacturer of waterproof sheeting for the construction industry.

+In 1994, he co-founded Knightsbridge Information Services, an economic data research company, and Aurum Fund Management, a hedge fund manager whose funds are quoted on the Bermuda and Irish Stock Exchanges.
+Aurum was founded by the Sweidan and Gundle families with an initial $16 million under management and an emphasis on capital preservation.
+The firm has grown to manage over $6 billion in assets.

+In 1998, Gundle was a founding partner in establishing Citywire, an internet financial news service and financial publishing business.
+Reuters purchased a minority stake in the company in 2001.

 Philanthropy

-Gundle has made many notable charitable donations including:
+Gundle has made significant charitable donations, including: